backmesh/site/docs/intro.md

 ### Motivation

 Developing a Flutter app can become particularly challenging when it involves calling a private key API with backend code.
 As of August 2024, platforms like Supabase and Firebase do not support Dart cloud functions.
-Additionally, Flutter packages often can’t be utilized in Dart backends due to the absence of UI dependencies.
-Consequently, Flutter developers are compelled to resort to languages like JavaScript, TypeScript, or Python, necessitating the rewriting of model and controller abstractions to handle database data on the backend.
-This can lead to increased complexity and duplicated effort.
+Additionally, many Flutter packages can’t be utilized in Dart backends due to the absence of UI dependencies.

+As a result, Flutter developers often have to switch to languages like JavaScript, TypeScript, or Python for their backend code, which means rewriting model and controller logic to handle database operations.
+This can increase complexity and lead to duplicated effort, making the development process less efficient.

 ### How it works?